vadrov/stm32g031f6p6-ws2812b-led-strips-screen-controller/README.md

 -vcodec bmp - bmp codec is used (indicating that uncompressed RGB data is used);
 video.avi - name of the output (target) file.
 ```
-Another way to get the required image format for the LED controller and faucet is to convert any video file with the same ffmpeg library.
+Another way to get the required image format for the LED controller and screen is to convert any video file with the same ffmpeg library.
 For example:
 ```
 ffmpeg -i file.mp4 -r 25 -vcodec bmp -s 60x20 video.avi
 Where: